amit1rrr/nurtch-docs/rubix-library/kubernetes.rst

    :scale: 50 %
    :align: center

 That's it!
-Now you can use `kubectl` commands and `rubix.kubernetes.*` methods to operate your cluster.
+Now you can use `kubectl` commands and `rubix.kubernetes.*` methods to operate your cluster (examples below).

 Command Line Usage
 ---------------------
 You can upload and use your existing scripts in the notebook or use one-off commands as shown in the examples below.

-List all running services.
+* List all running services.

 .. image:: ../images/k8s_list_services.png
    :scale: 40 %
    :align: center

-See when deployments occurred in your cluster by checking replica sets.
+* See when deployments occurred in your cluster by checking replica sets.

 .. image:: ../images/k8s_get_rs.png
    :scale: 50 %
    :align: center

-Check the status of your last deployment.
+* Check the status of your last deployment.

 .. image:: ../images/k8s_rollout_status.png
    :scale: 50 %